 Web application threats increased significantly in 2006, and they aren't expected to let up in the coming year.

 Recently the application security experts at SPI Dynamics Inc. put their collective heads together and took a look at the threat landscape for 2007.
-They've found that increased use of
+They've found that increased use of Web 2.0 technologies and the potential financial gain from attacks is going to keep Web applications in hackers' sights.

 Specifically, the researchers identified seven threats that they expect to be prevalent during 2007.